 rustica”.
 The Neo’s ancestors fought with the Romans in battle, and protected and defended them on the home front.

 Accompanying the Romans throughout the empire as they invaded the other countries, he is the ancestor of many of the mastiff breeds found in Europe.

 Having survived centuries throughout Europe, it took only the four years of World War II to push the breed to the point of extinction.
 An Italian painter established a breeding kennel to rescue the Neopolitan Mastiff.
 The breed survived mainly around Naples, Italy from which it took its name and has been recognized as a breed in the modern world since 1949.

 Originally bred primarily as a guardian and defender of owner and property, Neapolitan Mastiffs were also trained to bait bulls, bears and jaguars.

 This animal is a stay-at-home type, with a low activity level.
 He does require exercise to keep in shape.
 A large, fenced yard is ideal.

 Photos displayed courtesy of Tommy Chang, TDYChang, Ontario

 His coat is smooth and short and requires minimal grooming.
-It ranges in colour from black to light gray and may have white patches on the chest or toes.
-The coat may also be tawny or mahogany coloured.
+It is typically grey, leaden grey or black and may have white patches on the chest or toes.
+The coat may also be brown, fawn or deep fawn (red deer) in colour.
 The gray or blue as it is known is the most common colour and the most desirable.
 For Neos working as guard dogs, this colouring allows the animal to blend into the night.